Compendium of jointly operated bus routes

 271/2 Sheffield to Castleton

-There are also a number of jointly operated urban routes run on a commercial basis under formal Partnership arrangements in Oxford (Stagecoach and Oxford Bus), Merseyside (Arriva and Stagecoach), Sheffield (Stagecoach and First Bus) and the West Midlands (National Express West Midlands and Diamond).
+After that, there are also a number of jointly operated urban routes run on a commercial basis under formal Partnership arrangements in Oxford (Stagecoach and Oxford Bus), Merseyside (Arriva and Stagecoach), Sheffield (Stagecoach and First Bus) and the West Midlands (National Express West Midlands and Diamond).
+However, these last examples in the Metropolitan conurbations are time limited with plans for franchising about to sweep away any operator initiatives.

 Partnership arrangements